Misterblue/misterblue.github.io/_posts/2020-07-13-Vircadia-Directions.md

 and more recently on my
 [Herbal3d] and [Basil] viewer projects.
 These are all for virtual worlds and the communities they create.
-I have watch [OpenSimulator] putter along with hobbyists running their own virtual world grids and small communities enjoying the ability to socialize and hyper-grid/teleport among the many worlds.
+I have watched [OpenSimulator] putter along with hobbyists running their own virtual world grids and small communities enjoying the ability to socialize and hyper-grid/teleport among the many worlds.
 But, in general, [OpenSimulator] never grew beyond its [SecondLife]